 Dominika Egorova (Jennifer Lawrence) was a magnificent ballet dancer in Russia.
 She was the pride of her family and the people she danced for were funding her mother’s medical treatment.
-During a performance, her dance partner inadvertently stepped on (and broke) her ankle.
-After the devastating injury, Dominika would be able to recover (for the most part).
-She could walk and live a normal life but she would never be able to dance again (at least not to the caliber that she could before).
+During a performance, her dance partner inadvertently stepped on her ankle, tragically breaking it.
+After the devastating injury, Dominika would be able to recover, but she never quite got back to the way she was before the injury.
+She could walk and live a normal life, but she would never be able to dance again, at least not to the caliber that she could before.
 Desperate to find a way to continue to support her mother’s medical treatment, Dominika’s uncle reaches out to give her an opportunity.
 Her uncle is Vanya Egorov (Matthias Schoenaerts), a high ranking Russian official who was able to pull some strings and get Dominika into the Sparrow program.

 Dominika would need training, but she would be a top secret Russian spy that utilizes the art of seduction to earn trust, get information from targets, and infiltrate organizations.
-She reluctantly accepts the offer to provide for her mother and she goes through training.
-Once completed, she is given her first mission.
+She reluctantly accepts the offer in order to provide for her mother, after which she is given her first mission.
 She is to get close to an American CIA agent named Nate Nash (Joel Edgerton).
-When the two meet, it seems like they have real chemistry and an attraction to one another.
-Are their feelings real, or is Dominika simply doing what she was trained to do?
+However, when the two meet, they seem to have real chemistry together, or is Dominika simply doing what she was trained to do?

 The Pros & Cons

 |The Pros||The Cons|